White Spots on Tongue: 12 Causes with Treatment

 12. Injury

 When you accidentally bite the tip or side of your tongue, you may notice a blister filled with fluid that appears either clear or white.
-Such tongue injuries not only cause initial sharp pain but also make your tongue highly sensitive to certain foods and heat.
+Such tongue injuries cause sharp pain and make your tongue highly sensitive to certain foods and heat.

 According to Dr. Sumana Jothi on MedlinePlus, mouth sores resulting from tongue injuries are not always due to tongue biting.
 Improperly fitting dentures or a broken tooth may also cause them.
 In addition to fluid-filled blisters, biting the side of your tongue may also result in blood blisters.